-The pool is 9x4m is heated and has been recently refurbished.
-Its open from April to October.
+The pool has been completely refurbished for 2019.
+It is 9x4m is heated and open from April to October.
 The pool is fully fenced and has a good supply of loungers with a large paved area surrounded by flower beds and a rosemary hedge.

 The village is surrounded by vineyards and sunflower fields, and all roads lead to further sleepy villages, vineyards, abbeys and historic sites.
 The properties are within 20 minutes of the beautiful historic towns of Cognac, Saintes and St Jean D'Angely.
 Each is worth several days of your time with elegant squares, parks, good shopping, great food, lovely bars... and the largest supermarkets.
 Even closer are the villages of Burie (5 minutes) and Matha (10 minutes) with supermarkets, cafes and a range of shops.

 The properties are just 40 minutes from the beautiful sandy beaches of Royan and an hour to Bordeaux, La Rochelle and the fantastic islands of Ile de Re and Ile D'Oleron.
 Near the coast are massive areas of sea marshes, nature reserves with egrets, storks and coypu, a true wildlife haven.

 Near the coast too are the huge oyster and mussel beds that serve the restaurants of France.
 Every village and town has a local market, inevitably with fresh seafood, and vegetables and cheeses piled high.
 Each village too will have a summer festival weekend and Cognac has an international music festival which attracts the biggest names, but also has music in every cafe and in the pedestrianised streets.